filp/beacon-ui/README.md

 # beacon-ui

-A pretty sweet theme for the Atom editor.
+A clean and focused atom theme, optimized for OSX Yosemite

 Shown below with the [Spacegray Dark](https://github.com/pauloacmelo/spacegray-dark-syntax) Syntax theme and the [file-icons](https://github.com/DanBrooker/file-icons) package.